-When you are hanging curtains or decorating your apartment, make sure that you ask permission before drilling holes, painting walls, or doing anything permanent.
+When hanging curtains or decorating your apartment, make sure that you ask permission before drilling holes, painting walls, or doing anything permanent.
 Often permanent changes will need to be undone upon moving out, or you will be charged for them.

 That carpet stain in the bedroom might seem like a minor issue.
 But in reality, it's a problem that will cost you when you move out.
 Moral of the story?
 Be careful!
 Treat your apartment as though you own it.

-From minor scratches on the wall to missing floor tiles, it is important to get problems fixed as soon as they arise.
+From minor scratches on the wall to missing floor tiles, it's important to get problems fixed as soon as they arise.
 If for no other reason, a little problem could soon become a bigger one if left untreated.
-When it’s time to move, you’ll be held responsible if you don’t speak up sooner.
+When it's time to move, you'll be held responsible if you don't speak up sooner.

 Read more: May a Landlord Choose Not to Renew a Lease?

 You insure your health and your car, so why not other things that are important to you?
 Most people don’t realize how important renter’s insurance is until it is too late.
 Don’t let that be you.

 Read more: Renters Insurance: What You Need to Know

 This may seem obvious, but it's a point that deserves stressing.
 If you made a list of fun things that you like to do in your spare time, there’s a good chance that cleaning wouldn't be on it.
 However, cleaning your apartment consistently will save you a giant headache when it's time to move out.

 Read more: Apartment Cleaning Mistakes: Are You Guilty?